raidensakura/blissfolio/README.md

 Feel free to edit the assets in `public` folder and config in `data` folder as you see fit.

+If you prefer to use your own Lanyard instance, customize the domain endpoint with `NEXT_PUBLIC_LANYARD_DOMAIN`.

 ## Credits

 This project is inspired by [Thusuzzee's website](https://z1.gg/).